tony-framework/TonY/tony-examples/mnist-pytorch/README.md

 To run the examples here, you need to:

-* build a Python virtual environment with TensorFlow 1.9.0 installed
+* build a Python virtual environment with PyTorch 0.4.* installed
 * install Hadoop 3.1.1+

 If you don't have security enabled, you'll also need to provide a custom config file with security turned off.